X

 The one-of-a-kind Miracle of America Museum is an eclectic Montana gem, and your next stop.
 Pore over an astoundingly large collection of American history, drawing visitors from the world over.
 You’ll find vintage planes and helicopters, old farm equipment and frontier homes, an Area 51 exhibit, and lot—lots—more.

 For a lesson in the rich history and culture of the Salish, Pend d'Oreille and Kootenai tribes, visit Three Chiefs Cultural Center in Pablo.
+This thoughtfully curated center offers exhibits that highlight the tribes’ deep connection to the land, traditional lifeways and the enduring strength of their communities.
+Beyond the exhibits, the center hosts hands-on workshops and demonstrations, including traditional crafts, dance regalia making and seasonal powwows.

 In Charlo, across from the scenic Ninepipe National Wildlife Refuge—the Ninepipes Museum of Early Montana celebrates the history and culture of the Tribal Nations in the region with artifacts, historical photographs, traditional beadwork, weaponry, mounted wildlife and an American Indian camp.
 Take a stroll on the short nature trail for spectacular views.